What are the Differences between Cisco 3650 and 3750X Switches?

 It’s important to note that the two switches work well together.
 A single stack of 3650 can handle more wireless devices than wired, so supplementing that difference with the money-saving 3750X is an obvious choice.
 Being built on such similar systems, they play well together and require minimum oversight to integrate into the same network.

 That covers the major differences between these two switches.
 Together, they can serve many applications with room to spare.
 That said, there are plenty of other switches, even in the 3000 series, that each offer a different set of pros and cons.
-It always pays to stay informed, so make sure you also explore the 3850 switches before settling on your next major networking investment.
+It always pays to stay informed, so make sure you also explore the 3850 switches before settling on your next major networking investment, as well.

 Additional Learning Center Resources